rosireddyatturu/AZ-204/Learning Path/Containers.md

 ### Mount an Azure file share in Azure Container Instances

-By default, Azure Container Instances are stateless.
+**_By default, Azure Container Instances are stateless.
 If the container crashes or stops, all of its state is lost.
 To persist state beyond the lifetime of the container, you must mount a volume from an external store.
 As shown in this unit, Azure Container Instances can mount an Azure file share created with Azure Files.
 Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol.
-Using an Azure file share with Azure Container Instances provides file-sharing features similar to using an Azure file share with Azure virtual machines.
+Using an Azure file share with Azure Container Instances provides file-sharing features similar to using an Azure file share with Azure virtual machines._**

 #### Limitations

-- You can only mount Azure Files shares to Linux containers.
+- **You can only mount Azure Files shares to Linux containers**.
-- Azure file share volume mount requires the Linux container run as root.
+- **Azure file share volume mount requires the Linux container run as root.**
-- Azure File share volume mounts are limited to CIFS support.
+- **Azure File share volume mounts are limited to CIFS support**.

 #### Deploy container and mount volume